River-Mochi/CS2-Templates/README.md

 - `Settings/Setting.cs` wired for Options UI
 - `Locale/LocaleEN.cs` ready for localization
 - Example system under `Systems/ExampleSystem.cs`
-- Project style aligned with Colossal conventions (`.editorconfig`)
+- Optional: project style aligned with Colossal conventions (set up `.editorconfig` to alert you if you use non-colossal naming conventions)

 ## Requirements